MohammedEsameel/DevOps-test/README.md

 ----------------------------------------------------------------------------------------------------------------------
 ## Deploy in Kube Cluster
-Build the chart using helm commands
+Install the chart using helm commands
 ```
 helm install myfirstapp DevOps-test
 ```